ExpressionEngine/ExpressionEngine-User-Guide/source/development/cp_javascript/rte/rangesandselections.rst

 These differences become especially important when dealing with block elements.
-The end of the first paragraph and beginning of the next look contiguous in html, but to the user they appear separated by a new line.
+The end of the first paragraph and beginning of the next look contiguous in HTML, but to the user they appear separated by a new line.

 Before we can look into how we can solve it.
-Let's break this html down into the pieces we can access from javascript.
+Let's break this HTML down into the pieces we can access from javascript.
 The DOM is a collection of nodes, there are two types that we care about: